njagwani/AWSApplicationModernization/README.md

 # AWSApplicationModernization

-Welcome to my AWS Application Modernization Project that will guide you on how to create a Wordpress website using EC2 instance and RDS instance.
-Once you have confirmed that your Wordpress website is running well, we will then migrate the Wordpress web service to Containers with help of ECS Fargate Services.
+Welcome to my AWS Application Modernization Project.

+This page guide you on how to create a Wordpress website using EC2 instance and RDS instance.
+Once you have confirmed that your Wordpress website is running well, you will then migrate the Wordpress web service to Containers with help of ECS Fargate Services.

+## Key Takeaways!

+1. Create your AWS core infrastructure using Cloud formation template.
+2. Deploy your web service on EC2 instance and associate your DB with RDS instance.
+3. How to work around creating Security groups and add necessary rules to route traffic securely.
+4. Deploy an Elastic File System and Application Load Balancer to be associated with your Containers.
+5. Using AWS Systems Manager to store your database credentials.
+6. Deploy and Migrate current running webservice on ec2 instances to containers using Elastic Container Service (Fargate) by creating ECS tas
 ### Pre-requisites for this project

 - AWS Account
 - IAM Roles for running EC2 Instances, ECS Tasks
-### AWS Application Migration Architecture
+### AWS Application Migration Architecture  Diagram

 ![](/Images/AWSNetworkDiagram.PNG)

-### Lets Begin!!!
+## Lets Begin!!!
 ### Stage 1 - Build AWS Core Infrastructure

 We first need to build our Core Infrastructure.
 Navigate to AWS CloudFormation Service and Select Create Stack.
 Under Create Stack configurtion, Select the option “upload a template file”, then select Choose file to add your cloudformation yaml template (eg: appmodernization-cloudformation.yaml) and then create a stack.
 You can find the appmodernization-cloudformation.yaml in this repository.